Ricardo Araujo (musician): Conductor

+Composer

 As a composer, some of his works came into being during events such as Colombia Contemporary music festival in Bogota, or Gerberoy festival in France.
 Some of the interpreters were Eduardo Herrera, Oscar Hernandez, Dimitr Manolov, and Anne-Julie Kerkhello.

-In 2001, he has worked for the IRCAM, when he composed two works of electronic music which would be re-arranged for symphony orchestra afterwards.
+In 2001, he worked for the IRCAM, when he composed two works of electronic music which would be rearranged for orchestra symphonies.

-In 2007, willing to gather Latin American young talents, he has founded with the help of Latin American diplomatic missions the New Latin American Philharmonic Orchestra and became its musical director.
-Under his influence, the Orchestra has aimed to promote his continent symphonic repertoire.
+In 2007, willing to gather Latin American young talents, he founded, with the help of Latin American diplomatic missions, the New Latin American Philharmonic Orchestra and became its musical director.
+Under his influence, the Orchestra aims to promote his continent symphonic repertoire.